Chigozie Obioma: Early life and influences

 Of Igbo descent, Obioma was born in 1986 into a family of 12 children — seven brothers and four sisters – in Akure, in the south-western part of Nigeria, where he grew up speaking Yoruba, Igbo, and English.

 As a child, he was fascinated by Greek myths and British writers, including Shakespeare, John Milton, and John Bunyan.
 Among African writers, he developed a strong affinity for Wole Soyinka's The Trials of Brother Jero; Cyprian Ekwensi's An African Night's Entertainment; Camara Laye's The African Child; and D. O. Fagunwa's Ògbójú Ọdẹ nínú Igbó Irúnmalẹ̀, which he read in its original Yoruba version.

 Obioma cites his seminal influences as The Palm-Wine Drinkard by Amos Tutuola, for its breadth of imagination; Tess of the d'Urbervilles by Thomas Hardy, for its enduring grace and heart; The God of Small Things by Arundhati Roy and Lolita by Vladimir Nabokov, both for the power of their prose; and Arrow of God by Chinua Achebe, for its firmness in Igbo culture and philosophy.

 Education

 Obioma was awarded a residency at Omi's Ledig House in 2012, and completed a Master of Fine Arts in Creative Writing at the University of Michigan, where he received Hopwood Awards for fiction (2013) and poetry (2014).

 Career and other activities

-In December 2020 Obioma was named as a judge for the 2021 Booker Prize.
+In December 2020, Obioma was named as a judge for the 2021 Booker Prize.

 He served as the James E. Ryan Associate Professor of English at the University of Nebraska–Lincoln.

-In January 2023, Obioma announced the Oxbelly Writers Retreat, a writers retreat that he had founded with the vision of bringing writers from all over the world, no matter their means or origin, to come together, share and put their ideas together.
+In January 2023, Obioma announced that he joined the Oxbelly Writers Retreat, a writers' retreat that was founded by Christos Konstantakoupolous with the vision of bringing writers from all over the world, no matter their means or origin, to come together, share and put their ideas together.

 As of 2024, he is Helen S. Lanier Distinguished Professor of English at the University of Georgia.

+In 2026, Obioma was named as a producer in the Nollywood rom-com, Call of My Life, which became the highest-grossing movie of the year in Nigeria.